ayubmalik/go-cookbook/README.md

 ### logging

 Use standard library logger to set various formatting options and also how to write to a file, and both std out and file

+### logging-zap

+Use the Uber [Zap](https://github.com/uber-go/zap) framework with development and production mode example.